 Fusion Tandoori Chicken from the Hairy Dieters is one of my favourite weekend lunches.
-Chicken drumsticks are very cheap and this recipe is great because the marinade and subsequently the oven does all the work which allows you to get on with other things.
+This recipe is great because the marinade and subsequently the oven does all the work which allows you to get on with other things.

 I like a bit of heat so I’m quite generous with the chilli powder (up to you) and if I can’t be arsed to go out and buy some fresh dill (which is preferable) I use the dried herb out of a jar instead which does the job.
 This meal is ideal with an accompanying salad, or some rice or wedges if you’re feeling a bit naughty.
 But you’re supposed to be on a diet so this blog would take a dim view of you if you did ha ha!
-Continue reading “Fusion Tandoori Chicken Drumsticks for only 84p per portion!”
+Continue reading “Fusion Tandoori Chicken (drumsticks)”

 Poached egg, smoked salmon and spinach from the Hairy Dieters is truly the breakfast of kings!
 Whether you’re on a diet or not, this recipe is a proper treat and is super healthy at just over 200 calories.

 Be generous with the nutmeg and black pepper, don’t overcook the spinach (it only needs about a minute in the pan) or your egg as the runny yolk into the salmon and spinach is pure heaven in your mouth.

 Good quality smoked salmon can be expensive, but Sainsbury’s are currently selling 100g of Harbour Smokehouse Salmon for only £2 per pack.
 Fill your boots and make Posh Prawn Cocktail while you’re at it!
 Continue reading “Poached egg, smoked salmon and spinach – the breakfast of kings!”